advaithhl/CheckMate/README.md

 Aah yes, the good stuff.

 CheckMate is **completely serverless**!
-It'll scale as long as there are resources in AWS 😉.
+It will scale as long as there are resources in AWS 😉.

 ### 🛠️ Infrastructure